The latest Community Cultural Camp was held from Friday 8th to Sunday 10th September 2017 at Vision Valley Conference and Recreation Centre, Arcadia.

 - The KARI Amazing Race Challenge – the children and young people put their cultural knowledge and skills to the final test!

 This activity proved to be a highlight amongst our participants regardless of their ages.
-They were engaged and proud to share their work with the group during group discussion following the hands on component.
+They were engaged as well as proud to share their work with the group.

 These camps provide Aboriginal children and young people aged 8-18 years with a unique opportunity to experience their culture through a variety of activities and knowledge based hands-on workshops.

-They provide an opportunity for Aboriginal children and young people to expand upon their cultural knowledge in a safe and contemporary setting and enable them to expand their social inclusion networks with other young people from within their local community.
+They provide an opportunity for Aboriginal children and young people to expand upon their cultural knowledge in a safe and contemporary setting as well as enable them to expand their social inclusion networks with other young people from within their local community.

 You can view some photos from the camp below.